koxx12-dev/Dartotsu/README.md

 # Dartotsu

 **Dartotsu** is a complete rewrite of [Dantotsu](https://github.com/rebelonion/Dantotsu/) in Flutter.
 It's a hybrid [**AniList**](https://anilist.co/) and [**MyAnimeList**](https://myanimelist.net/) tracking client, along with [**Simkl**](https://simkl.com/) support!
 > [!WARNING]
-> Dartotsu is for tracking and management only.
+> **Dartotsu is a tracking and management tool only:** It does not host, provide, distribute, or maintain streaming content or extensions.
 >
-> It does **not** host, provide, or maintain streaming content or extensions.
+> **User Responsibility:** Users are solely responsible for how they use the app and any third-party services or extensions they choose to interact with.
+Users must comply with all applicable laws, copyright, and intellectual property rights.
 >
-> Users are fully responsible for their actions.
-The developer disclaims all liability for misuse or legal issues.
-Legal concerns should be addressed to third-party sources, not Dartotsu.
+> **No Liability:** The developer of Dartotsu disclaims all liability for misuse, legal issues, or violations arising from user actions.
+Any legal concerns related to third-party services or extensions must be directed to their creators, not Dartotsu.
+>
+> **Services:** Dartotsu integrates only with official APIs of supported services.
+Third-party extensions are the responsibility of their creators, not the Dartotsu developer.

 ## Downloads
 <p align="center">